 Image by by Humankind

 Note: by Humankind uses RSPO and Fair Trade certified palm oil in other products and their silk floss is not vegan.
-We are confirming policies directly with this brand.
+We have attempted to confirm policies directly with this brand but have not received a reply.

-by Humankind offers two types of plastic free shampoo and conditioners.
+by Humankind offers two types of plastic-free shampoo and conditioner.

-Enriched with vitamins and natural amino acids, they’re suitable for all hair types but they recommend those with colored hair to check with your stylist before using.
+Enriched with vitamins and natural amino acids, each by Humankind shampoo bar is suitable for all hair types, but they recommend those with colored hair to check with your stylist before using.

-They come in a recyclable aluminum bottle—don’t forget to transfer the plastic pump to your next one though.
+They come in a recyclable aluminum bottle.
+Just don’t forget to transfer the plastic pump to your next one!

-Regardless of your choice, the essential oils will leave your hair smelling like grapefruit, eucalyptus, citrus lavender, lemongrass, or peppermint (which is excellent for curls, by the way, making that their best zero waste shampoo for curly hair).
+Regardless of your choice, the essential oils will leave your hair smelling like grapefruit, eucalyptus, citrus lavender, lemongrass, or peppermint—which is excellent for curls, by the way, making that their best zero waste shampoo and conditioner for curly hair.

 None are palm oil-free, containing either “sustainable palm” or derivatives like Cetearyl alcohol.